Listen to an audio file of this tool.

 Now Is the Right Time!

 As a parent or someone in a parenting role, you play an essential role in your child’s/teen’s success.
-There are intentional ways to grow a healthy parent-child relationship, and growing your child’s/teen’s skills to manage anger provides a perfect opportunity.
+There are intentional ways to grow a healthy parent-child relationship, and growing your 11-year-old child’s/teen’s skills to manage anger provides a perfect opportunity.

-Children ages 11-14 are still in the process of learning about their strong and changing feelings.
+Children age 11 are still in the process of learning about their strong and changing feelings.
 They do not fully understand the physical and mental takeover that can occur when angry.
 While striving for more independence, the sense of a lack of control that anger can produce can frighten them adding to the length and intensity of their upset.
 It might also humiliate them if they are mad in front of respected others like teachers, siblings, friends, or relatives.
 Learning how to deal with anger without suppressing it or expressing it by hurting others and/or themselves is critical.
 And, your support and guidance matter greatly.

 Research confirms that when children/teens learn to tolerate, manage, and express their feelings, it simultaneously strengthens their executive functioning skills.1 They are better able to use self-control, solve problems, and focus their attention.
 This directly impacts their school success.
 However, the opposite is also true.
 Those children/teens who do not learn to manage their feelings through the guidance and support of caring adults may have attention issues and difficulty in problem solving.